Kirk Dombrowski, Ph.D. — Vice President for Research

 Harvey resides in Georgia Center, Vermont with his family.

-Since 2007, Haraldsen has assisted principal investigators from diverse disciplines in the preparation and submission of over 100 grant and federal contract proposals to a variety of funding agencies.
+Since 2007, Haraldsen has assisted principal investigators from diverse disciplines in the preparation and submission of over 150 grant and federal contract proposals to a variety of funding agencies.
+In her role within UVM OVPR, she has assisted in securing nearly $98 million in research funding for UVM researchers.
 She provides grantsmanship, writing and editing support, with a focus on responsiveness to the funding agency's requirements.
 In addition, she provides overall project management assistance for large or complex proposal submissions.

 Prior to this position, Haraldsen was a grant specialist in the Division of Hematology/Oncology within the UVM College of Medicine (2013-2015), and served as a freelance scientific grant writing consultant and scientific editor (2008-2013).